ATV Use

 When Maine’s beautiful winter days are here, it’s time to pick up your snowshoes or cross country skis and explore snow covered fields, forests, and trails on Kennebec Land Trust properties.

-Please note: Not all of the below listed properties are sanded.
+Please note: Not all of the below listed properties are sanded, and parking may be limited.
 Please use caution.
-Additionally, some parking areas may not be plowed promptly after every storm as they are cleared by volunteers.
+Some parking areas may not be plowed promptly after every storm as they are cleared by volunteers.

 KLT Properties with plowed parking winter access (see note above)